 Reverse dieting is one of my most commonly requested topics.
 What is it?
 How did you do it?
 You began eating more and lost weight, huh?
 So, I thought it was about time to share my experience with all of you.
 Remember not everyone’s body will respond the same way, we are all different.
 My body loved reverse dieting.
 My body loved the extra macro/calories.
 My body loves all the FOOD.
 For my little 5’2″ frame 2400 calories is A LOT.

 I hope this post answers all of your questions.
-If not please feel free to contact me, I am here to help you find your best you.
+If not please feel free to contact me, I am here to help you be your best self.
 I want you to fall in love with taking care of yourself.

 What is reverse dieting:

 Simply stated, it is the act of upping your calories.
-The process of slowing reversing out of a calorie deficit and possibly into a calorie surplus.
+The process of slowly reversing out of a calorie deficit and possibly into a calorie surplus.

 My Reverse Dieting Journey

 My style of reverse dieting is what one would call extremely conservative.
 At the early stages I continually upped my carbs and fats each week (only about 5-10 grams each).
 However, once my calories began to escalate, I slowed the intensity down a bit.
 Meaning, I would keep my macros steady for an extra week or two before increasing them again.
 By doing this, my body was able adjust to the higher macros over a longer period of time.
 This enabled my body to put on less fat, throughout the reverse process.
 I didn’t want to shock my system, I wanted to try to keep the amount of fat I gained to a minimum.

 *Everyone has their own way of reversing this is what worked for me.